Charles Edward Jennings

 Charles Edward Jennings de Kilmaine (19 October 1751 – 11 December 1799) was an Irish-born French army officer who served under Napoleon.
 He was a staunch supporter of Irish independence from British rule in Ireland, while being an active supporter of the French Revolution.
-Kilmaine is known to have been an associate of Theobald Wolfe Tone, Thomas Paine and Napper Tandy.
+Kilmaine is known to have been an associate of Wolfe Tone, Thomas Paine and Napper Tandy.

 Kilmaine served in both the American Revolutionary War and the French Revolutionary Wars.
-He played a minor role in Irish Rebellion of 1798, going as far as to set up secret meetings between Wolfe Tone and Napoleon.
+He played a minor role in Irish Rebellion of 1798, going as far as to set up secret meetings between Tone and Napoleon.
 Kilmaine was known for being one of the most charismatic Irish generals of the Revolutionary and Napoleonic period.
 Though he was not ennobled, he is sometimes referred to as de Kilmaine and Baron de Kilmaine in reference to the Jennings's ancestral home in Kilmaine, County Mayo.

 Early life

 Jennings was born on 19 October 1751 in Dublin at Saul's Court, Temple Bar.
 His father, Dr. Theobald Jennings of Polaniran (Poll an Iarainn) (Ironpool), near Tuam, County Galway, was a prominent physician who married a cousin, Eleanor Saul, daughter of Laurence Saul, a wealthy Dublin distiller.
 One of his ancestors, Richard Og MacJonin, was hanged in 1599 during the Nine Years' War in the Elizabethan period.
 In 1738, Dr. Jennings and Eleanor left Ireland and settled in Tonnay-Charente in south-west France.
 In 1751, when Eleanor became pregnant, she left France for Dublin in order to have her child born in Ireland.
 Jennings spent his early childhood in Saul's Court with his relatives.
 When he was 11 years old, he left Ireland and joined his father in France.
 Jennings was educated in Tonnay-Charente and became proficient in French.